frankkramer-lab/RCX-NetworkDifferences/README.md

-    located in the upper half (there can be one gray node if the values are equal in both networks or two nodes (blue and orange) if the values are different), the values of nodeAttributes that belongs only to one network are located in the lower left / right sector.
+    located in the upper half (there can be one gray node if the values are equal in both networks or two nodes (blue and orange) if the values are different), the values of nodeAttributes that belongs only to one network are located in the lower left/right sector.

 The following figure shows the the differences of the RCX-objects from the section 1.2 with `matchByName` set to `TRUE`.